 Ultimately your car should be an investment.
 When you buy a car you will be the one with the end profit and not some multi-national corporation who wants you to think that leasing is a better alternative than owning.
 That is rubbish.

-To maximize your investment on a purchase it is prudent to hire a car-buying specialist who has the ability to negotiate a wholesale purchase and of course use a professional selling service to get a premium on the return on your investment when you need to sell it.
+To maximize your investment on a purchase it is prudent to who has the ability to negotiate a wholesale purchase and of course use a professional selling service to get a premium on the return on your investment when you need to sell it.
 If you want convenience then that is the prudent way to buy and sell your cars and a far better idea than leasing.

 Greg Macke- Your Car Angel